sasjakoning/blok-tech-2022/README.md

 ### Closing the app
 To close the app, press `ctrl + C`

+## Wiki
+If you want to read more about this project and it's process, check out the [wiki](https://github.com/sasjakoning/blok-tech-2022/wiki)

 ## Helpful links
 Below are some links to resources I found helpful during this project: